-Co ondition Rating No. of transport stops % Assets

-1 Fully DSAPT compliant (Boarding points) 172 28%

-2 Partially DSAPT compliant 39 6%

-3 Non DSAPT compliant 403 66%
+Co ondition Rating No. of transport stops % Assets 1 Fully DSAPT compliant (Boarding points) 172 28% 2 Partially DSAPT compliant 39 6% 3 Non DSAPT compliant 403 66%

-Total 614 100%

-Main Findings

-The majority of transport stops require some level of upgrading to

-- meet DSAPT requirements. - Increased levels of grant funding will be required over the next 5-6 years to allow Council to meet its legislative obligations for compliance for DSAPT. - Formalising park and ride facilities would show Council commitment to the desired level of service.
+Total 614 100% Main Findings • The majority of transport stops require some level of upgrading to meet DSAPT requirements. • years to allow Counc creased levels of grant funding will be required over the next 5-6 ars to allow Council to meet its legislative obligations for impliance for DSAPT. ormalising park and ride facilities would show Council commitment the desired level of service. • 9 .